audrey-shih/audrey-shih.github.io/content/music/Film score/index.md

   - composition
 ---

-My first film score.
 All music and SFX are original.
 VSTs: BBC Symphony Orchestra, Spitfire Labs.

 <!--more-->